shreeyeets/ASR-Correction-Agent/README.md

 1. **Local Search Algorithm**: Efficiently refines ASR output by exploring phoneme corrections and word insertions.
 2. **Phoneme Correction**: Identifies and corrects phoneme errors based on a provided phoneme table.
 3. **Word Insertion**: Adds missing words at the start or end of a sentence based on a vocabulary list.
-4. **Cost Optimization**: Uses a cost function to guide the search towards accurate corrections.
+4. **Cost Optimization**: Uses a pre-defined cost function to guide the search towards accurate corrections.